samia-boubaya/etsy-pod-sales-analysis/README.md

 - **Business Impact:** Expected results for the business

 - **Limitations:** What constraints or gaps exist
-### 🧐 QUESTIONS

-- Which keywords in product titles and descriptions drive the most sales?

-- What keywords improve search visibility on Etsy?

-- Which product niches have the highest demand?

-- When is the best period to sell based on review trends?

-- Which price ranges generate the most sales?

-- Which country's customers are buying the most of this product?

 ============================================================================================
 # <div align="center">RESEARCH</div>
 ============================================================================================

 ### 🌐 **Which Are the Best-Selling POD Products on Etsy?**

 I’m researching print-on-demand products to sell on Etsy that only require **digital artwork and marketing**, while the POD provider handles **printing, packaging, and shipping**.